Sorrento Calcio 1945

-A.S.D.
-Sorrento 1945 is an Italian association football club from Sorrento, Italy, which was founded as Sorrento Calcio in 1945.
-Currently the club plays in the Serie D Group G, the fourth tier of Italian club football.
+Sorrento Calcio 1945 is an Italian association football club from Sorrento, Italy, which was founded as Sorrento Calcio in 1945.
+Currently the club plays in the Serie C Group C, the third tier of Italian club football.

 The team lost its affiliation to the FIGC, after being declared bankrupt by a court in Torre Annunziata in September 2016.
 Since this verdict, Sorrento Football Club was founded by the merger of Atletico Sorrento 5 and Sant'Antonio Abate.
 The club re-registered to compete in the Eccellenza Campania in 2016–17.

 The club has spent most of its history in the lower regions of the Italian football system.
 Sorrento reached as high as Serie B during the early 1970s, where they recorded their overall highest finish with a 19th place in the 1971–72 season.
 In addition to this and the championships they have won at lower levels, Sorrento have also won the Serie D Italian Cup.